Magento 2: Models, Resource Models and Collections in 2026

 Models are data and behavior, representing entities.
 Anything represented by a database table is most likely going to be a model.

 To create the model, you just create a class and extend it from \Magento\Framework\Model\AbstractModel.
 Again, note the single-underscore construct method.
 Do not confuse it with the real PHP constructor.
-Call the method _init() where resource model should be set.
+Call the method _init() where the resource model should be set.

 This is required to support the inherited AbstractModel methods getResource() and getCollection().